pcdshub/lucid/docs/source/grid.rst

 - The option to click the row or column header to select the device name for the same purpose as above, where the devices can be from any cell in the corresponding row or column.
+- The ability to search for devices within the grid using the search bar, which will highlight their indicators in the grid view.

 Limitations